Properties of black hole mergers in disks of active galactic nuclei: Acknowledgments

 \section{Acknowledgments}

-H.T. is supported by The National Key R$\&$D Program of China (grant No.2024YFC2207700).
+H.T. is supported by the National Science and Technology Major Project of China (No. 2024ZD1100601) and the National Key R$\&$D Program of China (grant No.2024YFC2207700).
 Z.H. was supported by NASA grants 80NSSC22K0822 and 80NSSC24K0440.
 B.K. is supported by the Science and Technology Facilities Council Grant Number ST/W000903/1.
 Simulations were carried out on Cray XD2000 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.